Greece–Palestine relations

 Greece–Palestine relations are bilateral relations between the Hellenic Republic and the State of Palestine.
 Due to the historical ties between the two countries, Greece and Palestine today enjoy excellent diplomatic relations.
 Palestine has a representative office in Athens and Greece's consulate general in Jerusalem is accredited to Palestine.
 The two countries are members of the East Mediterranean Gas Forum.

 History

-The Philistines, who resided in the southern coast of Palestine, were originally from the Greek island of Crete.
-At one point, both countries fell under the complete control of the Ottoman Empire.

-Greece's diplomatic relations were founded with the PLO in 1981, while relations with Israel were maintained only at the consular level until Greece's formal recognition of Israel in 1990 under Mitsotakis.
-Since the formation of current foreign policy under George Papandreou, Greece has seen a rapid improvement in relations with Israel, following the deterioration of Israel's relations with Turkey caused by the Gaza flotilla raid.
+During the '60s–'90s (peaking during the '70s), Palestinian organisations carried out a wave of terrorist attacks in Greece.
+In 1981 Greece established diplomatic relations with the PLO, but maintained relations with Israel at only the consular level until Greece's formal recognition of Israel in 1990 under Mitsotakis.
+Since the formation of current foreign policy under George Papandreou and especially under Prime Minister Kyriakos Mitsotakis, Greece has seen a rapid improvement in relations with Israel, following the deterioration of Israel's relations with Turkey caused by the 2010 Gaza flotilla raid.
+During the 2024 Jaffa shooting, Hamas gunmen killed several people including a Greek citizen.
+The Greek Foreign Ministry condemned the attack.

 In 2001, there were 4,000 Palestinians residing in Greece.